9 Samsara Competitors and Alternatives in 2026

 - Multi-site inventory visibility

 Key weakness: Not real-time.
-Location updates depend on nearby Apple devices.
-Rural areas with low iPhone density get less frequent updates.
+Location updates depend on nearby Apple devices, so rural areas with low iPhone density update less often.
 No driver behavior data, no dashcam footage, no ELD.

 Best for: Any business where the question is "where is this asset?" rather than "what is this driver doing?"
 That covers construction equipment, trailers, rental fleets, tools, generators, containers, and the majority of commercial assets that sit parked 90% of the time.